 With the in-built call tracking tool, sales reps can follow up on leads anywhere in the world.
 In addition, it provides toll-free local and international virtual numbers and can forward phone calls to your mobile phone.

-Another valuable feature Salesmate offers to sales teams is data entry automation.
+Another valuable feature Salesmate offers is data entry automation.
 This feature all but eliminates manual activity tracking.
 Instead, it synchronizes with emails and calendars, allowing you to track all calls, meetings, notes, and deals.
 As such, you can spend more time making sales rather than performing repetitive tasks.

 Salesmate integrates with G-Suite apps, including Google Contacts, Google Maps, and Google Calendar.